 The Library

-Still on the first floor, after you passed the archeology section, you’ll find The Biblioteca Palatina.
-It’s made up of three halls; the Marie Louise Hall, Dante Hall, and the Petitot Gallery.
-The antique books and rare manuscripts in this small room draw special attention to this visit.
+Still on the first floor, after you pass the archeology section, you’ll find The Biblioteca Palatina.
+It has three halls; the Marie Louise Hall, Dante Hall, and the Petitot Gallery.
+This small room's antique books and rare manuscripts draw special attention to this visit.

 4. Visit the National Gallery

-At the entrance of the art gallery, you’ll notice the marble staircase.
-The art collections were moved by King Charles III of Spain in the early 1700s and then stolen by Napoleon in the French occupation.
+You’ll notice the marble staircase at the National Gallery entrance.
+The art collections were moved by King Charles III of Spain in the early 1700s and then stolen by Napoleon during the French occupation.

-Parma was fortunate in receiving their valuables two years later.
-Here, you’ll find a collection of Egyptian, Roman, Etruscan, and Greek relics dating from the middle ages to the 20th -century.
+Parma was fortunate to receive their valuables two years later.
+In the National Gallery, you’ll find a collection of Egyptian, Roman, Etruscan, and Greek relics dating from the middle ages to the 20th century.

-Today, the picture gallery holds paintings such as the portrait of Erasmus of Rotterdam” by Hans Holbein, “Madonna and Child” by Anthony van Dyck, and the “Madonna della Scodella” by Correggio.
+Today, the National Gallery holds paintings such as the portrait of Erasmus of Rotterdam” by Hans Holbein, “Madonna and Child” by Anthony van Dyck, and the “Madonna della Scodella” by Correggio.

 5. Walk around the Parco Ducale

-Simply known as “The Garden”, the park is the most popular recreational space in Parma.
-It’s laid out with avenues lined with fruit trees and plants with complementing sculptures when it was extended in the 18th -century.
+Simply known as “The Garden,” the park is Parma's most popular recreational space.
+It’s laid out with avenues lined with fruit trees and plants with complementing sculptures when it was extended in the 18th century.

 More prominent features of the French-styled Park include ruins of the Arcadia temple and the Fountain of Parma River that’s placed in the middle of the lake.
 Marie-Louise changed the park to a more English look when she opened it to the public.